spraakbanken/sparv-pipeline/docs/user-manual/quick-start.md

         - <token>
 ```

 The configuration file consists of different sections, each containing configuration variables and their values.
+First,
-First, we have told Sparv the language of our corpus.
+we have told Sparv the language of our corpus (Swedish).
 Second, in the `import` section, we have specified which of
 Sparv's importer modules to use (we want the one for XML).
 Finally, in the `export` section, we have listed what
 automatic annotations we want Sparv to add.
 For this simple corpus we only ask for sentence segmentation and
 tokenisation.